Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 Think of your ideal client as a real person sitting across from you at coffee.

+What keeps them up at 3 AM?
 What makes them want to throw their laptop out the window?

 Marketing automation enables consultants to build and maintain personalized relationships with their customers, making it easier to target and customize communication for better engagement and experience.

-Define Your Ideal Consulting Client
+How Do You Define Your Ideal Consulting Client?

 Your customer avatar needs three core elements that most people get wrong.